niektoniekde/nginx/README.md

 ## Configuration
-Custom basic configuration file provided as parameter to ``nginx`` sets only ``worker_processes``, ``pcre_jit``, ``error_log`` directives and then includes following configuration files
+Custom basic configuration file provided as parameter to ``nginx`` sets only ``worker_processes``, ``pcre_jit``, ``error_log`` directives and then includes following configuration files as contexts configuration
 * ``/usr/local/etc/nginx/conf.d/events``
 * ``/usr/local/etc/nginx/conf.d/http``
 * ``/usr/local/etc/nginx/conf.d/stream``

-as contexts configuration.
 This directory is volume and it should be mount in Read-Only mode.

 With above in mind it's obvious that all configuration is expected to be provided